ehmatthes/django-simple-deploy/docs/contributing.md

   - If you have any questions or feedback about the process, please open an issue as well.
   - You probably want to destroy the test app.
 You can either use your platform's dashboard to do this, or use a cli command.
 For example `heroku apps:destroy app_name`.

+Run the unit tests
+---

+For now, see the full documentation for [unit tests](docs/unit_tests.md).

+Run the integration tests
+---

+For now, see the full documentation for [integration tests](docs/integration_tests.md).